belchior/learning-graphql/README.md

 You must change the env variable `PGDBPATH` to a valid path.

-Then start de server in development mode executing the compose command
+Then start the server in development mode executing the compose command

 ```shell
 docker-compose -f docker-compose.dev.yml up